satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

 The reason gets obvious pretty quickly.
 The local team didn't know about the service added by the core team.
 On the other side they rely on repeating the constructor signature in order to provide all expected dependencies.

-The team's fix is simple, but it came by surprise, and it created a lot of confusion.
+The team's fix is simple, but it came by surprise and it created a lot of confusion.

 ```diff-typescript
 @Component({